Ki-Jana Hoever: Loan to Stoke City

 On 27 January 2023, Hoever joined Championship club Stoke City on loan until the end of the season.
 On 10 March 2023 he scored his first goals for the club, netting twice in a 3–2 home victory over Blackburn Rovers.
 Hoever made 17 appearances, scoring four goals from full back, becoming a popular player among the supporters during his short time at the club.
 Hoever returned to Stoke on loan for the 2023–24 season.
 He scored on the opening day of the season in a 4–1 win against Rotherham United.
 Stoke were involved in a relegation fight throughout the campaign with Hoever making some mistakes leading to opposition goals.
 Stoke's and Hoever's form picked up towards the end of the season and they secured their Championship status in the penultimate game against Southampton.

 Loan to Auxerre

-On 21 August 2024, Hoever joined newly-promoted Ligue 1 club Auxerre on a season-long loan deal.
+On 21 August 2024, Hoever joined newly promoted Ligue 1 club Auxerre on a season-long loan deal.

+Loan to Sheffield United

+After spending the first half of the 2025–26 season as part of Wolves' squad in the Premier League, on 8 January 2026, Hoever was sent on loan to EFL Championship side Sheffield United until the end of the campaign.

+Sparta Prague

+On 25 August 2026, Hoever signed for Czech First League club Sparta Prague for an undisclosed fee.